 Not everyone is able to provide for themselves.
 After a lifetime of work or when a disability exists, some people need assistance to meet their basic needs.
 The Supplemental Security Income lawyers at Lowe Eklund Wakefield Co., LPA are here to help.

-Those who are over the age of 65, disabled, or blind may be qualify for Supplemental Security Income, a government program overseen by the Social Security Administration.
+Those over the age of 65, disabled, or blind may qualify for Supplemental Security Income, a government program overseen by the Social Security Administration.
 While similar to Social Security benefits, SSI is a separate program with separate application and qualification measures.
-Understanding the eligibility requirements for SSI is the first thing your Lowe Eklund attorney will discuss with you during your free consultation.
+Understanding the eligibility requirements for SSI is the first thing your Lowe Eklund SSI attorney will discuss with you during your free consultation.

 SSI is a needs-based program designed to provide assistance for those without financial options.
 Unlike disability benefits through Social Security, SSI does not rely on complex metrics of how much and how long one contributed to the Social Security system through work and taxes.